fmanimashaun/dragNdrop-react/README.md

 # React Sortable Drag and Drop List Project

 ## Introduction
-This project is a React-based implementation of a sortable drag and drop list.
+This project is a React-based implementation of the [sortable drag and drop list project](https://github.com/fmanimashaun/dragNDrop).
 It allows users to interact with elements on the page by clicking and dragging them to different locations within a list, effectively changing the order of the list items.

 ## Technologies Used
 - **React**: Used for building the user interface.